jakejs/jake/README.md

 glob-patterns, individual file-names, string-representations of regular-expressions, or regular-expression literals.

+### NpmPublishTask

+The NpmPublishTask builds on top of PackageTask to allow you to do a version bump of your project, package it, and publish it to NPM.
+Define the task with your project's name, and the list of files you want packaged and published to NPM.

+Here's an example from Jake's Jakefile:

+    var p = new jake.NpmPublishTask('jake', [
+      'Makefile'
+    , 'Jakefile'
+    , 'README.md'
+    , 'package.json'
+    , 'lib/*'
+    , 'bin/*'
+    , 'tests/*'
+    ]);

+The NpmPublisTask will automatically create a `publish` task which performs the following steps:

+1. Bump the version number in your package.json
+2. Commit change in git, push it to GitHub
+3. Create a git tag for the version
+4. Push the tag to GitHub
+5. Package the new version of your project
+6. Publish it to NPM

 ### CoffeeScript Jakefiles

 Jake can also handle Jakefiles in CoffeeScript.
 Be sure to make it